 Treatment - Our water is treated with chlorine to eliminate coliform bacteria and it is treated with fluoride to promote dental health.
 Our water is also treated with ammonium sulfate to control HAA5 and TTHM, as well as treated with caustic soda to control pH which helps reduce lead and copper contaminants.
 Our water is also filtered and treated with potassium permanganate to remove iron and manganese.

 Hardness - Our water hardness is 9-10 grains.

-Pressure - Our typical water pressure is around fifty (50) pounds per square inch (psi).
+Pressure - Our typical water pressure is around fifty pounds per square inch (50 psi).

-Usage - Nearly 128 million gallons of water was pumped in 2010 to supply approximately 1,200 homes, businesses, industries and other customers.
-The water system serves over 3,600 people.
+Usage - Over 117 million gallons of water was pumped in 2011 to supply approximately 1,200 homes, businesses, industries and other customers.
+The water system serves about 3,600 people.
 Water is pumped into two elevated storage tanks of 150,000 and 500,000 gallons and a 50,000 gallon clear well to provide consistent water pressure and short-term storage.

 Infrastructure Maintenance -Wells and pumps are pulled and thoroughly inspected by qualified professionals every ten (10) years.
 Water towers are cleaned and inspected every five (5) years.
-An upgrade to the water treatment plant began in the fall of 2010 to replace outdated equipment and improve efficiency.
-The plant was built in 1976 and most of the original equipment is still in use and is obsolete.
+An upgrade to the water treatment plant was completed in 2011 that replaced outdated equipment and improved efficiency.
+The plant was built in 1976.
+The 150,000 gallon water tower will be cleaned and painted, inside and out, later this summer.
+The work will also include some structural and safety improvements.

 Financial Information - Municipal water systems are supposed to be self-supporting financially, without contributions of tax dollars.
-In 2010 the water system had expenditures of \$552,514 and revenues of \$593,318.
-The resulting surplus of \$40,804 was added to water fund reserves which are generally used to fund capital outlay.
+In 2011 the water system had expenditures of \$606,162 and revenues of \$571,820.
+The resulting loss of \$34,342 was taken from the water fund reserves and was due, in part, to the treatment plant improvements.